An Auto-Differentiable Likelihood Pipeline for the Cross-Correlation of CMB and Large-Scale Structure due to the Kinetic Sunyaev-Zeldovich Effect: Application to simulations

 The first required simulation product in our analysis is the radial velocity field.
 Since the Agora simulation is patched together by repeating the same base simulation several times, this could potentially lead to wrong powers on large scales.
 In Figure \ref{fig:vel_mat_ps} we show the radial velocity field and the matter field of the Agora simulation for the radial bin at $z=1.15$, compared to the expectation from CAMB.
 The power spectra here and below were estimated from the simulation after taking a 1/12th of the sky flatsky projection and apodizing the mask.
 We find generally good agreement with theory at all redshifts, sufficient for our purpose.

 The second required simulation product is the halo/galaxy catalog.
-In Fig. \ref{fig:ng} (left) we show the differential number density of the Agora simulation, as well as, for comparison, the expected number density of Rubin Observatories LSST-Y10 gold sample \cite{2009arXiv0912.0201L}.
-As we can see, the galaxy density of Agora is substantially lower than for Rubin Observatory.
+In Fig. \ref{fig:ng} (left) we show the differential number density of the halo catalog from the Agora\footnote{https://yomori.github.io/agora/index.html} simulation, as well as the expected galaxy number density of the Rubin Observatories LSST-Y10 gold sample \cite{2009arXiv0912.0201L}.
+We note that we used the lightcone halo catalog from Agora which is not tailored for a specific survey.
+Agora does provide a LSST-Y1 galaxy catalogue, but we are not using it in this analysis.
+Given the densities in Fig. \ref{fig:ng} (left), we thus expect weaker constraints with Agora halos (due to the mass threshold of the Agora halo catalogue of $10^{11}_\odot$ solar masses) than can be obtained with Rubin Observatory LSST-Y10.
 Unfortunately, as we shall find, to increase the signal-to-noise with the likelihood, a larger number density than Agora is required.
 For this reason, in addition to analyzing the actual halo catalog in Agora, we also test our analysis on Poisson sampled biased matter density maps for various shot noise levels.
 More precisely, we emulate higher-density halo maps by multiplying Agora matter densities by halo biases and adding Poisson shot noise $n^{-1}_g$ corresponding to the target density.
 While Poisson shot noise is certainly not a perfect approximation of small-scale halo formation, this allows us to approximately extend our analysis to very high galaxy densities.
 Fig. \ref{fig:ng} (right) shows the power spectrum of both the real Agora halo map as well as the emulated one with Rubin Observatory density.
 In all of our results below we do not include photo-z redshift errors, however, the redshift resolution is limited by the choice of 60 radial bin.